 - In-State Boards: 95% or more in five or more subjects

-- TOEFL scores should a minimum overall score of 110 and 25 or more in each element.
+- TOEFL scores should be a minimum overall score of 110 and 25 or more in each element.

 Talented students will be eligible for scholarships as well as need-based financial support.

-At Harvard, the Undergraduate Honors Program in English is tailored for students who aspire to hone their creative skills and critical thinking.
+At Harvard, the Undergraduate Honors Program in English is for students who aspire to hone their creative skills and critical thinking.
 It is ideal for students who plan to pursue deep study in their chosen subject either in collaboration or independently.

 Need-based financial aid may be available.

-The acceptance rate is about 17% but you must be a class topper to get accepted.
+The acceptance rate is about 17%, but you must be a class topper to get accepted.
 The expected high school GPA scores are 3.4.
-A high SAT exam and TOEFL/IELTS score will improve your chances to be accepted.
+A high SAT exam and TOEFL/IELTS score will improve your chances of getting accepted.

-Berkeley offers financial aid in the form of grants, scholarships, work-study aid and loans but international students must show proof of funding for a minimum of 1 year.
+Berkeley offers financial aid in the form of grants, scholarships, work-study aid, and loans.
+But international students must show proof of funding for a minimum of 1 year.

 While studying English Literature at Yale, a student will learn about the writings of various periods and genres and thereby acquire a deeper understanding of human experience.
 This, in turn, will make them well-rounded writers and critical thinkers.

 The acceptance rate is 6.3%.
 The standardized tests required while applying are: GPA scores, SAT or ACT scores, TOEFL/IELTS score.
-There is no minimum score to apply with nor is there a score that will guarantee admission.
+There is no minimum score to apply with, nor is there a score that will guarantee admission.